dougbutner/gold/README.md

 # LEGAL AGREEMENT 📜
 Purchasing GOLD does not legally qualify as a donation, and is not tax-deductable.
 No promise or expectation of returns for GOLD holders.
+Participants assume all risk for voluntarily participating in this mathematical experiment by interacting with project tokens.

 # Gratitude 🙏
 Icons made by [Freepik](https://www.freepik.com/) from [flaticon](https://www.flaticon.com/)